JWD-Projects/recipe-app-test/README.md

 - jQuery

 ## Requirements:

-1.Add recipes that have names and ingredients --> Add recipes via the Bootstrap modal form 2.Show a list of all recipes --> Recipes are displayed using a Bootstrap table 3.Delete recipes --> Recipes are deleted using a delete button which targets the id of a specific recipe 4.Recipes are saved in the browser's local storage. --> When the recipes are added they are saved in the browser's local storage
+1. Add recipes that have names and ingredients --> Add recipes via the Bootstrap modal form
+2. Show a list of all recipes --> Recipes are displayed using a Bootstrap table
+3. Delete recipes --> Recipes are deleted using a delete button which targets the id of a specific recipe
+4. Recipes are saved in the browser's local storage. --> When the recipes are added they are saved in the browser's local storage